 Due to the intensive interactions in English during the Adult Education Academy, only applicants with a proficiency in English on the level of B2 (see Common European Framework of Reference for Language) or higher can be considered.
 Participants need to provide a proof of their language skills (e.g. by the statement of a university professor).

 Criterion 2: (International) Diversity

-The Adult Education Academy intends reaching master's and PhD-students from different countries.
+The Adult Education Academy intends reaching master's and doctoral students from different countries.
 Learning from and about each other is a main aim of the Adult Education Academy.
 To ensure also the participation of (female) students, who do not intend to travel alone, two students per university, will be selected.
 Remaining allowances for travel and stay can be used for the approval of more than two applications per university.
 In case of a very high number of applications, countries and continents will be taken into account when selecting students, for ensuring a high diversity amongst the participants.
-The selection process follows a strict idea gender equality - the ratio is oriented on the number of male and female applications.
+The selection process follows a strict idea of gender equality - the ratio is oriented on the number of male and female applications.

 Criterion 3: Study phase and study emphasis (max.
 40 points)

 Due to the regulations of the DAAD-programme, only applications from international Master and doctoral students can be considered.
 Students who are more advance in their studies will receive a priority consideration.
 A minimum of 20 points must be reached in order to being considered.
 An emphasis on questions of lifelong learning as well as adult and continuing education in the university studies is considered a plus.
 Study subjects can be e.g. education, psychology, politics, sociology, human resource management.
 Furthermore, applicants who already work on topics in regard of one of the comparative groups can be ranked higher.
 Applicants who have already attended the Adult Education Academy on Comparative Studies in Adult and Lifelong Learning will be ranked lower, to ensure an access to participation.